-Ear infections are a common ailment and a frequent reason for medical visits, especially in children.
+Ear infections are a common condition and one of the leading reasons for medical visits, particularly in children.

 Ear infections can occur in the middle ear (acute otitis media), inner ear (otitis interna) or outer ear, also known as swimmer’s ear (otitis externa).
 Infections can be acute, happening over a brief timeframe.
 In other instances, they can come and go, known as chronic ear infections.